kalolad1/v4/content/jobs/Google/index.md

 url: 'https://careers.google.com/'
 ---

+- Worked on the Google Cloud AI Healthcare team
-- Implemented a novel biometric authentication strategy for mobile devices
+- Implemented a novel biometric authentication strategy for mobile devices using deep learning